xMihai/fp/recompose.md

 ### withHandlers

-`withHandlers` is a HOC that adds handlers as props.
+`withHandlers` produces a HOC that adds handlers as props.

 In practice, it's role is to combine existing handlers or to manipulate data before using an existing handler.
 Access to existing props is achieved by using handle creators, higher order functions that receive props as argument and return an actual handler.